What is hepatitis B?

 - sharing toothbrushes, razors or towels contaminated with infected blood

-You cannot catch hepatitis B from:
+You cannot get hepatitis B from:

 - sneezing or coughing